LQR with Tracking: A Zeroth-order Approach and Its Global Convergence: Algorithm design

 \begin{itemize}[leftmargin=12pt] \itemsep=3pt \item \textit{Initial conditions (Line 1).} We assume knowledge of a stable $K_0 \in \bbR^{k \times n}$.
-The choice of initial constant term $g_0^i \in \bbR^k$ for each $i$ is flexible, and can be picked to be the zero vector without prior information.
-We assume a constant step-size $\eta$ and smoothing radius $r$. \item\textit{Independent updates during each epoch (Lines 6 through 8).} During the $e$-th epoch, starting from time $t = eH$ and a common initial matrix $K_{eH}$, each agent $i \in [m]$ simultaneously runs independent zeroth-order gradient descent dynamics for $H$ iterations, as follows:
+The choice of initial constant term $\tilde{K}_0 \in \bbR^{k \times n}$ is flexible, and can be picked to be the zero vector without prior information.
+We consider a constant step-size $\eta$ and smoothing radius $r$.